cardboard-iguana/cardboard-iguana.com/log/2022-03-30-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Type I vs. Type II Hypervisors

-Interesting...
-Hyper-V is actually a Type I hypervisor.
+Interesting… Hyper-V is actually a Type I hypervisor.
 I wonder if that means that Windows is actually virtualized in its entirety these days?

 ### Containers and Microservices